-- ➤ The Lord Mayor is the head of the City of London.
-He is an ambassador for UK financial services and visits 30 countries every year and travels with "Minister" status. - CityUK is also very beneficial in the UK.
-It is independent from the City of London and is collaborating with it. - ➤ It believes in collaborating with other financial centers accelerating flow of businesses. - Because it is beneficial for Tokyo to promote the appeal of "Global Financial City Tokyo," the creation of a Tokyo version of the Lord Mayor/ Financial Services Ambassador is also a positive thing. - > This could be a great platform to demonstrate that action really is happening in Tokyo, and to show the effort taken to set it up. - > We should all create the Tokyo Financial Center Promotion Alliance together.
+- CityUK is very beneficial in the UK.
+It is independent from the City of London and is collaborating with it. - > It believes in collaborating with other financial centers accelerating flow of businesses. - Because it is beneficial for Tokyo to promote the appeal of "Global Financial City Tokyo," the creation of a Tokyo version of the Lord Mayor is also a positive thing. - > This could be a great platform to demonstrate that action really is happening in Tokyo, and to show the effort taken to set it up. - We should all create the Tokyo Financial Center Promotion Alliance together.